lidanthedev/NetworkScanner/README.md

 ## Mission 🎯

-This project is a network scanner that detects and defends from mitm attacks including arp poisoning, dhcp spoofing, dns spoofing, evil twin, port scan
+This project is a network scanner that detects and defends from MITM (Man in the middle) attacks including arp poisoning, dhcp spoofing, dns spoofing, evil twin, port scan

 ## Installation